Red Fruit Bavarois, an easy make-ahead, chilled French dessert for your valentine. Serve with white chocolate mousse and macarons.

 Red Fruit Bavarois Recipe

-Serve with white chocolate, rose and orange blossom mousse.
+Serve with a white chocolate, rose and orange blossom mousse.

 Red Fruit Bavarois